 On July 15, the Virginia Safety and Health Code Board passed the Emergency Temporary Standard, Infectious Disease Prevention, to take effect July 27, 2020.

-Most Virginia employers are now required to provide employees with job-specific education and training on preventing transmission of COVID-19.
-According to a news release from the State Department of Labor and Industry
+, most Virginia employers must provide employees with job-specific education and training on preventing transmission of COVID-19 (Virginia Dept.of Labor and Industry

 View the complete guidelines.

 The Virginia State Safety and Health Code Board has voted to create workplace safety regulations surrounding COVID-19, citing the thousands of comments

 received concerning social distancing and mask violations and a lack of Federal enforcement.

 The board revealed the draft of State regulations at a virtual presentation on June 24 and approved advancing the regulations in a 9-3 vote.
 The emergency temporary standard was drafted by the state’s Department of Labor and Industry, under the Governor’s direction, in late May.
 The board is expected to amend and finalize the standard in the coming days.

 The current draft of Virginia’s standard requires employers to develop policies for workers dealing with coronavirus-like symptoms, while prohibiting those workers suspected of having the coronavirus from showing up to work.
 According to the Washington Post, these rules would compel companies to alert workers of possible exposure

 to infected co-workers within 24 hours, while also mandating physical distancing, sanitation, disinfection, and hand-washing procedures.

 When asked about the draft regulations, the Governor’s office cited a lack of Federal enforcement from OSHA.
 Most of OSHA’s coronavirus standards are guidelines, which carry fewer legal ramifications than Virginia’s standard.
 If enacted, employers who fail to comply with the draft rules could face up to $124,000 in fines and a potential business closure.